The 35th International Agricultural Machinery Show in Obihiro

 - The exhibitioners must lock down their exhibiting items as much as possible and are responsible for keeping removable valuables safe.

 - The night guards will vigilantly watch the exhibited items.
-However, the Event Committee will not assume any responsibility if a theft, loss or damage happens to an exhibited item.
+However, the Event Committee will not assume any responsibility if a theft, loss or damage happens to an exhibited item in the booths.

 8. Prohibited matters

-- While business talks in each booth are permitted, acts of sales there are not allowed.
+- While business talks in each booth are allowed, acts of sales there are not permitted.

-- Any item that could cause explosion, fire, foul odor, gas leakage or any other danger cannot be exhibited even if the item is included in the range described in the Outline.
+- Any item that could cause explosion, fire, foul odor, gas leakage or any other danger cannot be exhibited.

 - Carrying in and out an exhibited item will not be permitted during the show period.